El Gouna Film Festival and UNICEF join forces for children’s rights

 El Gouna, 24th September 2019 – Today, during the 3rd edition of El Gouna Film Festival (GFF), UNICEF signed a five-year Memorandum of Understanding with the GFF, one of the Middle East most prominent film festivals to advocate for the rights of disadvantaged children across Egypt and the region.

 UNICEF and GFF believe in the power of cinema to bring a positive change to the lives of millions of children.
+To mark the 30th Anniversary of the Convention on the Rights of the Child, UNICEF along with the EU and GFF hosted a reception highlighting the importance of the agreement.
+The reception was mc'd by TV presenter Nardine Farag and featured a performance from international Egyptian mezzo-soprano Farrah El Dibany.
 This agreement comes on the occasion of the 30th anniversary of the Convention on the Rights of the Child

 “As we both celebrate thirty years on the road to where we are today, we are very pleased to join forces with UNICEF and are committed to echo the voices of young people and children, the challenges they face, and to contribute to their will-being, especially the most vulnerable,” said Engineer Samih Sawiris, Chairman of Orascom Development Holding and founder of El Gouna.